JSONSilo/roadmaps/README.md

 ## Welcome to JSONSilo.com!

-# 🎉 Now, JSONsilo.com has 475 verified sign-ups! 🎉
+# 🎉 Now, JSONsilo.com has 480 verified sign-ups! 🎉

 ### Roadmaps for Upcoming Features, Enhancements, and Improvements

 **In Progress**
 - Blog
+- Soft limit request for demo and API Management 24 requests per seconds
 - SDK
   - Python
   - JavaScript (NodeJS)